 |Infant Mortality||30.6 out of every 1,000 Live Births|

-Do you have a marketing and social research project in Kenya?
+Do you have a market and social research project in Kenya?
 Feel free to contact us for fieldwork and data management in Kenya